Luliang Shanxi, China Travel Guide

 If your luggage fails to arrive or goes missing, report it immediately to the airline's baggage claim desk at the airport.
 You will fill out a Property Irregularity Report (PIR).

-Maintain all flight tickets, baggage tags, and the PIR form.
-These documents become necessary for tracking your bag and for any insurance claims.
-Your travel insurance policy may offer reimbursement for essential items or for the value of lost belongings.
+Maintain all airline tickets, baggage tags, and the PIR form.
+These papers become necessary for tracking your bag and for any insurance claims.
+Your travel insurance policy may offer reimbursement for must-have items or for the value of lost belongings.

 Many airlines provide a tracking service for delayed bags.